 The central event in eschatology is the second coming of Jesus.
 It is his return that we look forward to.
 And his return that triggers all of the events of the last days.
 Jesus’ return is certain, will be unexpected, personal, visible, glorious, and singular.

 The Scripture affirms the certainty of Christ’s return.
 In John 14:3 Jesus promised his disciples that he was going to prepare a place for them.
 And if he did, he would return for them.
 In Matthew 24:30-31 Jesus told his disciples that he would return visibly and would gather his elect from throughout the world.
 And in 1 Thessalonians 4:15-16 Paul assured the Thessalonian church that the Lord would return from heaven to gather up those in Christ, both dead and alive.
 We can look forward with confidence to Christ’s return for his faithful followers.

 The time and date of Jesus return is unknown.
 When Jesus is asked about when he would return he told his disciples in Acts 1:7 that it was not to be revealed to them.
 And in Matthew 24:36 he expressed that he did not even know when that return would be.
 In 1 Thessalonians 5:2 Paul expressed that Jesus would return like a thief in the night; coming when no one expected him to.
 Many over the years have attempted to predict when his coming would take place.
 But so far they have all been wrong.
 While his return is certain, the timing is in God’s hands and he has not revealed that to us.

 His return is personal

 Jesus will be returning personally.
 He is not just going to send out his angels to gather his elect.
 He will come himself.
-In John 14:3 he promises his disciples that he would come for them.
-And in 1 Thessalonians 4:16 Paul says that the Lord himself will come down to get us.
+In John 14:3 he promised his disciples that he would come for them.
+And in 1 Thessalonians 4:16 Paul said that the Lord himself would come down to get us.

 His return is visible